 Nothing shall oblige the Association to appoint an arbitrator or to decide on the challenge of an arbitrator.
-The Association reserves the right to charge such administration fees as its Board of Directors may, from time to time, deem appropriate for the appointment or the challenge of an arbitrator.
-The Association reserves its right to refuse to appoint an Arbitrator or to decide a challenge.
+The Association reserves the right to charge such administration fees as its Board of Directors may, from time to time, deem appropriate for the appointment of an arbitrator or appeal tribunal or the challenge of an arbitrator.
+The Association reserves its right to refuse to appoint an arbitrator or appeal tribunal or to decide a challenge.